Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Further, in terms of Regulation 24(1) of the SEBI LODR Regulations, at least one Independent Director on the

-Board of the Company shall be a Director on the Board of an unlisted material subsidiary, i.e. a subsidiary,
+Board of the Company shall be a Director on the Board of an unlisted material subsidiary, i.e. a subsidiary, whose

-The Minutes of the meetings of the Board of Directors the subsidiaries are placed before the Board of Directors
+The Minutes of the meetings of the Board of Directors of the subsidiaries are placed before the Board of Directors

-for their review and noting.
+of the Company for their review and noting.

-14. CONSOLIDATED FINANCIAL STATEMENTS
+12. CONSOLIDATED FINANCIAL STATEMENTS

 The consolidated financial statements of the Company are prepared in accordance with the “Ind AS” issued by the